Domino's Pizza Founder Tom Monaghan Biography

 In 1998, Monaghan sold his controlling interest in Domino’s to Bain Capital, the Boston-based investment firm made nationally famous for its association with Massachusetts politician and eventual Presidential candidate Mitt Romney, for $1 billion.

 Bain Capital mismanaged Dominos and caused the company to fall into dire straits.
-In 2001 Monaghan, still holding a 7-percent stake in the company, returned to its management.
+In 2001 Monaghan, still holding a 7% stake in the company, returned to its management.
 By 2004, the company had rebounded enough to begin trading on the New York Stock Exchange.

 That same year, Monaghan stepped aside from his leadership of Ave Maria University in Florida and got back into the food-delivery business.
 In his adopted hometown of Naples, Florida, he started Gyrene Burger, reasoning that hamburgers are more popular than pizza.
+The concept never quite took off, however, and after attempting a move to Knoxville, Tennessee, closed all its locations.